clstoulouse/motu/README.md

 In this section we consider that your Motu installation folder of version 2.x is "/opt/atoll/misgw/".

 ### Upgrade the software
-First stop your Motu v2.x: /opt/atoll/misgw/stop-motu.
+First stop Motu v2.x: /opt/atoll/misgw/stop-motu.
 Then install the version 3.x of [Motu from scratch](#InstallFromScratch).
 Before starting the new Motu version, upgrade its configuration by ready section below.
 Once the version 3.x of Motu runs well, you can fully remove the folder of version 2.x is "/opt/atoll/misgw/".
 To avoid any issue, perhaps backup the folder of Motu v2.x before removing it definitively.